Max Showalter: Early life

 Showalter was born in Caldwell, Kansas, the son of Elma Roxanna (Dodson) Showalter (1889–1953), a music teacher, and Ira Edward Showalter (1887–1953), who worked in the oil industry and was also a banker and farmer.
 As a toddler, he developed a desire for acting while accompanying his mother to local theatres where she played piano for silent movies.
-He served in the Army in World War II as an entertainer.
+He served in the U.S. Army during World War II as an entertainer with the Special Services division.

 Stage

 By the late 1930s, Showalter had multiple stage roles under his belt, including acting in productions of the Pasadena Playhouse.
 He soon made his Broadway debut in Knights of Song.
 Showalter also appeared in the traveling musical This Is the Army for two years and in other notable Broadway productions like Make Mine Manhattan and The Grass Harp.
-His most memorable stage role was as Horace Vandergelder in the Broadway hit show, Hello Dolly!.
+His most memorable stage role was as Horace Vandergelder in the Broadway hit show Hello Dolly!.
 Showalter performed the role more than 3,000 times opposite Carol Channing, Betty Grable, and Ethel Merman.